Higher Education and records governance: what you need to know

 What do we need to do?

 1: Understand and proportionately mitigate cyber business risks, using techniques like threat models where possible, to inform the cybersecurity strategy.
-This means considering the threat actors listed in the blog post, and others, to really understand who would want the data and why.
+This means considering the threat actors listed above, and others, to really understand who would want the information and why.
 This helps predict how they might go about accessing it, and what kind of harm would happen if they did.

 2: Implement a cybersecurity strategy that treats cybersecurity as a whole-of-organisation human issue and incorporates an appropriate controls framework.
-This means understanding what your information assets are, such as listed above, and where they are, so that you can implement appropriate controls on them, proportionate to their risk.
+This means understanding what your information assets are and where they are, so you can implement appropriate controls around them, proportionate to their risk.

 What next?